vliz-be-opsci/py-sema/tests/commons/j2/fn-compliance/test-compliance-format.md

 Errors during this evaluation should lead to a failure and break off further processing of the compliance test.

-The expanded result of this evaluation is to be accumulated in a growing list of template-results that all can be checked simultanously.
+The expanded result of this evaluation is to be accumulated in a growing list of template-results that all can be checked simultaneously.

 The evaluation will not bear any side-effects on the available context-variables.

 ### The content of `$`-result-section

-The content of the result-section is literally capturing the expected output of any template-section that preceeds it.
+The content of the result-section literally captures the expected output of any template-section that precedes it.

 The prime effect of "executing" this section is that any earlier accumulated template-results up to that moment are compared to its content, thus actually implementing the conformance-validation.
 Invalid results should lead to a test-failure and an extensive logging of which template filename and linenumber.